 - Net Aware - a parents' guide to the social networks your kids use, from the NSPCC.

 - Report Online Terrorist Material (gov.uk) - report illegal terrorist information, pictures or videos you’ve found on the internet.
 Your report will be treated anonymously.

 - See It Report It - this website and its owners take a proactive approach to user privacy and ensure the necessary steps are taken to protect the privacy of its users throughout their visiting experience.

 - Surf Swell Island (Disney) - Surf Swell island provides you with lots of adventures in internet safety so that you can collect jewels to take to treasure palace – are you brave enough to take the challenge?

-- ThinkUKnow - learning resource for children.
+- ThinkUKnow - learning resource for children aged 5 to 7.

 - UK Safer Internet Centre: Parental Controls - how to set up parental controls offered by your home ISP.

 These documents are all in pdf format, and are here for you to read/download: